MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-hyper-converged.md

 ### Why do I need the latest cumulative update for Windows Server 2016?

 Windows Admin Center for Hyper-Converged Infrastructure depends on management APIs developed since Windows Server 2016 was released.
-These APIs are added in the [2018-04 Cumulative Update for Windows Server 2016 (KB4093120)](https://support.microsoft.com/en-us/help/4093120), available as of April 17th 2018.
+These APIs are added in the [2018-05 Cumulative Update for Windows Server 2016 (KB4103723)](https://support.microsoft.com/help/4103723/windows-10-update-kb4103723), available as of May 8, 2018.

 ### How much does it cost to use Windows Admin Center?